mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/userinterface.md

  permission to access the geolocation API.
 If `false`{:.logic.block}, assume permission is granted.

-{:id="WebViewer.UsesLocation" .boolean .wo .do} *UsesLocation* : Specifies whether or not this `WebViewer` can access the JavaScript geolocation API.
+{:id="WebViewer.UsesLocation" .boolean .do} *UsesLocation* : Determine if the app uses location permissions.

 {:id="WebViewer.Visible" .boolean} *Visible*
 : Specifies whether the `WebViewer` should be visible on the screen.
 Value is `true`{:.logic.block}